jeyrb/hass_supernotify/README.md

 Uses the `phone_number` attribute of recipient, and truncates message to fit in an SMS.

-The `title_only` option can be sent to restrict content to just title, when both title and message on a notification.
-Otherwise, the combined title/message is sent out.
+The `title_handling` option can be sent to restrict content to use the title in place of the message, or to combine title and messafe into a single outgoing text message.

 ### Generic